Reconcyl/eso/dreaderef/README.md

     chro "\n"

 The following is an extensible version.
-It outputs data starting at position 26 in the code, and continuing until a null byte is encountered.
+It outputs data starting at position 26 in the code, and continues until a 0 is encountered.

 It uses a very hacky trick to do conditional looping in which the cell that holds the instruction pointer (-1) is actually executed as code.
 This trick